Minimum capital

 Minimum capital is a concept used in corporate law and banking regulation to stipulate what assets the organisation must hold as a minimum requirement.
 The purpose of minimum capital in corporate law is to ensure that in the event of insolvency or financial instability, the corporation has a sufficient equity base to satisfy the claims of creditors.
 In banking and financial regulation it is normally referred to as the capital requirement.

 Corporate law

 All public companies within the European Union are required to hold at least €25,000 in capital, although many countries go above this minimum requirement.
-The requirement is e.g. £50,000 in the United Kingdoms (England and Wales), of which at least 25% must be paid up (of the nominal amount and of any premium).
+The requirement is e.g. £50,000 in the United Kingdom (England and Wales), of which at least 25% must be paid up (of the nominal amount and of any premium).